robovm/apple-ios-samples/MapCallouts/ReadMe.txt

 ===========================================================================
 ABSTRACT

-Demonstrates the use of the MapKit framework, displaying a map view with custom MKAnnotations each with custom callouts or custom MKAnnotationViews.
+Demonstrates the use of the MapKit framework for iOS and OS X, displaying a map view with custom MKAnnotations each with custom callouts or custom MKAnnotationViews.
 An annotation object on a map is any object that conforms to the MKAnnotation protocol and is displayed on the screen as a MKAnnotationView.
 Through the use of the MKAnnotation protocol and MKAnnotationView, this application shows how you can extend annotations with custom strings and left/right calloutAccessoryViews.

+Building and Linking with MapKit Framework for OS X:
+————————————————————————————————————————————————————
+If you don’t have the right entitlements to use MapKit framework, at runtime you will not see map detail and you will get this message in the console:

+“Your Application has attempted to access the Map Kit API.
+You cannot access this API without an entitlement.
+You may receive an entitlement from the Mac Developer Program for use by you only with your Mac App Store Apps.
+For more information about Apple's Mac Developer Program, please visit developer.apple.com.”

+In the Portal:
+1) Create an AppID with “Maps” enabled for both Development and Distribution.
+2) Create the Mac Provisioning Profiles for Development and Distribution, that use this new AppID.

+Then in Xcode:
+3) Set the target’s CFBundleIdentifier to match the new AppID.
+4) Select the appropriate “Team” for your target, in the “General” tab, under the “Identity” section.
+5) In the “Capabilities” tab, turn on “App Sandbox” and “Maps”.
+This will create and include an entitlements file in your project called “MapCallouts.entitlements” in order to link and run with MapKit.framework.

 ===========================================================================
 DISCUSSION